VatsalSy/occusage/docs/guide/mcp-server.md

 }
 ```

 After adding this configuration, restart Claude Desktop.
-You'll then be able to use the ccusage tools within Claude to analyze your usage data.
+You'll then be able to use the occusage tools within Claude to analyze your usage data.

 #### Available Commands in Claude Desktop